fahimjason/mlops/README.md

 ## Create GitHub Repository for Storage of code & artifacts
 - Create Repository in GitHub with name `mlops`
-- clone to local system
+- Clone to local system
 ```
 git config --global user.name "<REPLACE_WITH_YOUR_GITHUB_USER_NAME>"
 git config --global user.email "<REPLACE_WITH_YOUR_GITHUB_USER_EMAIL>"